KAYA-Instruments/SDI-Control-Point/README.md

 At the moment the unit tests are not complete and outdated see [Issue #1](dreamchip/provideo-gui#1).

 ## Import Custom Widgets to the Qt Designer
+**Note:** This step is only needed to make the widgets visible in the designer.
+Rebuilding and copying the widget library is only needed when new widgets are added to the library, not after every change made to a widget.

 The application uses a lot of custom widgets which can be build as a stand-alone project.
 This is needed to add them to the widgets available in the Qt Designer.
 To build the widgets open the Qt Creator and and click "Open Project" on the "Welcome" tab.
 Navigate to the "dct_widgets" folder in the checked out project folder and open the "dct_widgets.pro" file.
 Configure the project with the kit needed by your operating system.
 On Windows this should be Qt 5.9.1 with MinGW 5.3, on Linux it should be Qt 5.9.1 with GCC.
 Build the project with the release target.